 Lake Lure, NC in the late afternoon

 Top on my list of things to explore was the Blue Ridge Parkway.
-On a previous visited to the area I had traveled the Southern-most portion between Cherokee and Asheville, so this trip explored another hundred miles north of there on the Parkway between Asheville and Boone North Carolina.
+On a previous visited to the area I had traveled the Southern-most portion between Cherokee and Asheville, so this trip I explored another hundred miles north of there on the Parkway between Asheville and Boone North Carolina.

 CC on mile high Grandfather Mountain